This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Cook bacon: While the potatoes are cooking, cook the bacon.
+• Cook the bacon: While the potatoes are cooking, cook the bacon.
 Heat a Dutch oven or heavy bottom skillet over medium-high heat.
-Add the diced bacon to the hot pan.
+Add the diced 16 ounces bacon to the hot pan.
 Stir occasionally while it is cooking to prevent burning.
 As the fat begins to render and bubble, you may need to reduce the heat.
 When the bacon is fully cooked and crispy, transfer it to a paper towel-lined plate.
 The grease can be reserved for another use or discarded.

-• Hollow out potato: Cut the top quarter length off each potato and set it aside.
+• Hollow out the potatoes: Cut the top quarter length off each potato and set it aside.
 You want to remove just the top section in order to leave enough potato to create a boat.
 Use a spoon to scoop out as much potato as you can into a large bowl without ripping the skin.
 Be sure to leave enough potato in the skin to provide a sturdy structure for the refill.

 • Refill the skins: Scoop the mixture back into the skins.
 Use the back of a spoon to gently compact it but take care not to tear the skins.
 The filling will create a mound over the opening.